reduxjs/redux/docs/recipes/StructuringReducers.md

 Redux puts some basic constraints on how that write logic function should work.
 As described in [Reducers](../basics/Reducers.md), it has to have a signature of `(previousState, action) => newState`, is known as a ***reducer function***, and must be *pure* and predictable.

-Beyond that, Redux does not really care how you actually structure your reducer logic as long as it obeys those basic rules.
+Beyond that, Redux does not really care how you actually structure your logic inside that reducer function, as long as it obeys those basic rules.
 This is both a source of freedom and a source of confusion.
 However, there are a number of common patterns that are widely used when writing reducers, as well as a number of related topics and concepts to be aware of.
 As an application grows, these patterns play a crucial role in managing reducer code complexity, handling real-world data, and optimizing UI performance.

 ### Prerequisite Concepts for Writing Reducers